 That’s a Perfect One Day in Los Angeles Itinerary!

 What would you do with One Day in Los Angeles Itinerary?
 Are you ready to start booking your hotel in Los Angeles?
 With whom would you rather make out in Griffith Observatory, Ryan Gosling or James Dean’s ghost?
 And is my marriage to Wax Matt Damon legal?
-Please leave your thoughts below!
+Email me at [email protected] and let me know!